 The country in brief

-Japan is characterized by its rugged relief due to the meeting, a few million years ago, between the Pacific crust and the Asian plate.
-Slopes higher than 15% form three quarters of the country.
-Mount Fuji culminates at 3 776 meters.
-In the Japanese Alps chain, about thirty peaks exceed 3,000 meters.
-The youthfulness of the relief is reflected in the sharp shape of the heights, the numerous earthquakes (5,000 seismic shocks recorded per year) and an active volcanism.
-Out of 265 volcanoes, about twenty have appeared since the beginning of the 20th century.
-All these volcanoes, scattered throughout the archipelago, allow locals and travelers to enjoy throughout the year the famous onsen, these Japanese thermal baths whose water comes from volcanic springs.
-These waters are famous for their therapeutic properties (often detailed in the ryokan concerned or on informative panels).
-The plains occupy 16% of the territory and are constituted by alluvial deposits.
-The biggest plains are those of Niigata, Toyama and Ishikawa on the Sea of Japan.
+Japan's rugged topography is the result of the meeting of the Pacific crust and the Asian plate several million years ago.
+Three-quarters of the country has slopes in excess of 15%.
+Mount Fuji peaks at 3,776 metres.
+In the Japanese Alps, some thirty peaks exceed 3,000 meters.
+The country's youthful topography is reflected in the acute shape of its heights, its numerous earthquakes (5,000 a year) and its active volcanism.
+Out of 265 volcanoes, around twenty have erupted since the beginning of the 20th century.
+All these volcanoes, scattered across the archipelago, enable locals and travellers alike to enjoy the famous onsen, the Japanese thermal baths whose water comes from volcanic springs, all year round.
+These waters are renowned for their therapeutic properties (often described in detail in the ryokan concerned or on adjacent information boards).
+The plains cover 16% of the territory and are made up of alluvial deposits.
+The largest plains are those of Niigata, Toyama and Ishikawa on the Sea of Japan.
 The plains of Sendai, Kantō, Nōbi (Nagoya) and finally Ōsaka face the Pacific.
-The valleys cleared by the mountainous axes have seen irregular rivers gathered that terraces covered with volcanic ash and silt girdle.
-Japan has 33 000 km of coastline, which is considerable.
-The coasts of the Sea of Japan are low and sometimes marshy.
-Those of the Pacific are very indented and lined with cliffs, with very deep bays.
-The fight against tsunamis (tidal waves) has largely contributed to the concreting of the coastline.
-Given the physiognomy of the place and the omnipresent relief, the rivers of the archipelago are only too rarely the playground of outdoor activities, due to steep, abrupt and often dangerous waterways.
-Of course, there are exceptions and the visitor would be wrong not to take advantage of them.
-The numerous lakes of the country will on the other hand be great allies for kayak, paddle or sailing enthusiasts (Lake Biwa in the lead).
+The valleys cleared by the mountainous axes have seen irregular rivers come together, which terraces covered in volcanic ash and silt girdle.

 National parks